slingr-stack/slingr-docs/content/en/extensions/migrations/legacy_service_migration_for_apps.md

 ---
-title: "Endpoint migration for apps"
+title: "Legacy service migration for apps"
 description: "Here we will describe how to perform the migration task from endpoints to packages and services for Slingr apps.
 For App Developers"
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00